What is Value Added Tax (VAT)?

 How do I pay for VAT on Imported Services?

-The importer therefore must register for a KRA PIN to be able to generate an e-slip (payment slip) used in paying the tax to the KRA appointed banks.in order to access KRA?s iTax platform for payment purposes.
+The importer must register for a KRA PIN to be able to generate an e-slip (payment slip) via iTax and use it to pay the tax using the preferred mode of payment.

 When is VAT on imported services due?